Welcome to the Pacific Region Garden Clubs, Inc.

 NGC and the USDA Forest Service are proud to have formed a partnership sustaining our national and urban forests through this reforestation/forest education program.

-Your Garden Club can participate in a meaningful conservation project by contributing $68.00 to a Penny Pines plantation as part of the costs of replanting replacement trees indigenous to a particular damaged area.
+Your Garden Club can participate in a meaningful conservation project by contributing at least $50to the Plant a Tree program as part of the costs of replanting replacement trees indigenous to a particular damaged area.
 Whether by fire or by other natural catastrophe, pine trees and other trees are replaced.
 You may designate a specific state you wish to have benefit from this contribution.

 Under a conservation agreement, the forest service will do the planting, using your donation together with federal funds, and will provide to the plantation the same protection from fires, insects, and disease given other forested areas.
 The plantations are a part of the regular national forest reforestation program planted on burned-over and brush-covered areas which are potentially productive timberlands.
 Planting sites are selected by the supervisor of each national forest.
 These plantations provide soil protection, watershed protection, soil stabilization, future harvestable timber, as well as beauty and shade for recreation.